 By absorbing the full force of the exploding grenade with his body and that of the enemy, he saved the other members of his command group from death or serious injury.

-He was buried in New Jersey and the Police Benevolent Association dedicated a monument to him in 2000 in Veteran’s Park on East Main St. in Ramsey, NJ.
+He was buried in New Jersey.
+The Police Benevolent Association dedicated a monument to him in 2000 in Veteran’s Park on East Main St. in Ramsey, NJ.

-Hosking’s daughter Gail who was just 17 when he died, had a hard time coming to terms with the war that kept her father out of the family’s life for so long and his death.
-But nearly a quarter of a century later, she wrote a book, “Snake’s Daughter”, in which she finally came to realize what a hero her father was.
+Hosking’s daughter Gail who was just 17 when her father died, had had a hard time coming to terms with his death and with the war that had kept him, before that, out of the family’s life for so long.
+But nearly a quarter of a century later, she wrote a book, “Snake’s Daughter,” in which she finally came to realize what a hero her father was.